Award Presentation to Dick Garbutt

 Friday, April 21 • 5:00 p.m. • Hallmark Resort, Newport

-Dick Garbutt has had a long and successful career in public defense in Klamath Falls.
-He has defended clients in all types of cases, he has served as a contract administrator for Klamath Defender Services and has been a sounding board and mentor for his fellow attorneys.
-Most recently, he’s dedicated his practice to representing juvenile-court-involved children.
+Dick Garbutt has had a long and successful career in public defense in Klamath Falls, although he started his career as a deputy DA in Klamath County.
+He has defended clients in all types of cases and prosecuted and defended several murder cases to trial.
+He has served as a contract administrator for Klamath Defender Services (KDS) and has been a sounding board and mentor for his fellow attorneys.
+Most recently, he’s dedicated his practice to representing children involved in juvenile court.

-Through these diverse experiences, he began to appreciate the significant needs of parents and children in the dependency system.
-He recognized that a lawyer alone wasn’t sufficient—parents and children needed advocates to serve as motivators, coaches, and relationship-builders.
-As a very early adopter of the principles of holistic defense, Dick initiated the Dependency Case Manager Program within KDS.
+Dick appreciates the significant needs of parents and children in the dependency system.
+He recognizes that a lawyer alone isn’t sufficient—parents and children need advocates to serve as motivators, coaches, and relationship builders.
+As an early adopter of the principles of holistic defense, Dick initiated the Dependency Case Manager (DCM) program within KDS.
 He convinced his consortium to hire several case managers to serve as part of the defense team in dependency cases.
 DCMs have proven essential: they ensure children’s needs are met, they use motivational strategies to support parent engagement, and they work with parents and children to overcome barriers.

-After the successful launch of the DCM program, Dick moved onto an even greater challenge.
+After the successful launch of the DCM program, Dick moved on to an even greater challenge.
 While representing children, he was consistently dissatisfied with the frequency and quality of visits provided by DHS, particularly to babies.
 He recognized that frequent contact between parents and children is a necessity.
-Children need this contact to develop healthy attachments and parents need this contact to learn and practice parenting skills.
-Determined to do something to address this unmet need, Dick developed a plan for O.U.R.
-(Opportunity Understanding Responsibility) House, a home-like visitation center where parents and babies could bond through frequent, often daily, visitation.
-Under Dick’s leadership, KDS purchased an adorable home, turned it into a safe and welcoming visitation center, hired a qualified parenting coach, and even managed the transportation for babies to and from foster homes to O.U.R.
-House.
+Children need this contact to develop healthy attachments, and parents need this contact to learn and practice parenting skills.
+Determined to address this unmet need, Dick developed a plan for O.U.R.
+House (“Our” stands for Opportunity Understanding Responsibility), a homelike visitation center where parents and babies bond through frequent, often daily, visitation.
+Under Dick’s leadership, KDS leased an adorable home, turned it into a safe and welcoming visitation center, hired a qualified parenting coach, and even managed the transportation for babies to and from foster homes.

 — Amy Miller, Office of Public Defense Services